arctrong/md2html/readme.txt

 > browsers.
 In JSON strings, Unicode entities may be used to resolve these issues, i.e. string
 > `"<!\u002D-text-\u002D>"` will be interpreted as `"<!--text-->"`.
 Still, depending on the
 > page content and the context, opening and closing markers, even when escaped in JSON, may
-> cause unexpected effects.
+> cause unexpected result.
 Check it first if you really need to use these symbols.

 The following metadata parameters are supported: